fpnick/flowhighlight/README.md

 # flowhighlight

-Highlights if-else-endif structures in different colors based on their 'level' in the program flow.
+This is a Vim plugin that highlights if-else-endif structures in different colors based on their 'level' in the program flow.
 As of October 2015 only works with Fortran.
 VERY EARLY DEVELOPMENT VERSION!